mudita/MuditaOS/doc/development_workflow.md

 - run unit tests (`make check`),
 - check if your code formatting complies with [`.clang-format`](../clang-format).

+As a part of our continuous integration proccess we also run integration tests using our own [testing framework](../test/README.md).

 ## Submit a Pull Request

 Submit a Pull Request.
 You can add labels that will help people who know the part of the code you are modifying in spotting the changes you are submitting and do a code review.